Gardner Museum Heist —Blog

 In one email, sent to me on January 21, 2016, Kurkjian wrote: "I heard they were battling - [Robert] Fisher, the new prosecutor in the case, was frustrated by how little spadework had been done by the FBI.
 But there's a major disconnect between what the US attorneys office wants to get done and the approach that the feds take in an investigation."

 In the original information I had sent to Robinson that was forwarded to Kurkjian and was the basis of his interview with me, I had written about how the FBI might have been reluctant to prosecute Ramsay.
-And now here was Kurkjian, a year and a half later, supporting my contention that the FBI might have been reluctant to "solve" the Gardner heist case.
+And now here was Kurkjian, a year and a half later, supporting my contention that the FBI might have been reluctant to "solve" the Gardner heist case at the outset.

 My 2014 document to Robinson at Watchdog New England stated that "It would be embarrassing for law enforcement if Ramsay had done this crime since questions would arise as to why he had not been arrested earlier, as well as how did he get into the position of stealing classified documents in the first place."